GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 For the ALFM Global Multi-Asset Income Fund, how often do the dividends payout?

-Dividends come monthly and go straight to your GCash balance.
+Dividends come monthly, usually on the 15th, and go straight to your GCash balance.
 You will be notified by SMS and will be receiving an email.
+Personally, I reinvest any dividends I get to it.

 Is GFunds a safe investment?